Table of contents

 Fertilising

-Use a fertiliser rich in nitrogen, phosphate and the potassium.
+Use a fertiliser containing nitrogen, phosphate and potassium.
 Be sure to apply the fertiliser to the base of the plant so you do not burn the leaves.

 However, very high feeding of nitrogen will see your cucumbers send their energy into growing more vines, leaves and shoots, when what we really want is more flowers and fruits.